tedkim97/tedkim97.github.io/_posts/2021-11-03-summary_statistics_and_metrics.md

 ## Let's say you need some dashboard in Datadog, New Relic, Splunk, etc

 ## Measuring how well the data fits does this the statistic fit  Is this an accurate number?
 (It Depends)
-Depenidng on what our data looks like the "correct" summary statistic you use could differ.
+Depending on what our data looks like the "correct" summary statistic you use could differ.

 If our data looks something like this: